Shaggy Dog Story (TV)

-Shaggy Dog Story is a charity programme for Children in Need, put together by the BBC in 1999 as a sequel to the previous year's Future Generations video (featuring children's programmes), and the great success of 1997's "Perfect Day" charity single.
-It was first shown on 27 December 1999.
+Shaggy Dog Story is a three-minute promotional trailer for Children in Need, put together by the BBC and Gorgeous Productions (directed by Chris Palmer) in 1999 as a sequel to the previous year's Future Generations video (featuring children's programmes), and the great success of 1997's "Perfect Day" charity single.
+It was first shown on Christmas Day 1999.
+A slightly extended alternative version was created but never aired.

-Shaggy Dog Story was dedicated to the BBC's comedy output.
+Shaggy Dog Story was dedicated to the BBC's comedy output under their "Serious about Comedy" banner.
 It featured various comedians and comic actors (some in character, others as themselves) telling a long-winded shaggy dog story, beginning off with Ronnie Corbett in his trademark armchair, who is most famously known for telling such stories on The Two Ronnies.
-The story featured a cricket captain who hired a horse for his team, who ends up as a good player but can't run.
+The story featured a cricket captain who hired a horse as a batsman for his team, who ends up as a good player but can't run.

-A second, shorter story, entitled "Mammals vs. Insects", was also broadcast on 4 January 2000.
+A second, slightly shorter story, entitled "Mammals vs. Insects," was also broadcast on Boxing Day 1999.
 This story revolved around a football match between the two teams of creatures and featured many of the participants from the other story.